andgram/andgram-cross-course/README.md

 ### Overview

 Welcome to the Rainy Days web project!
 This project is part of our study on HTML and CSS, where we've developed a fictional company's website.
-In thi case, I choose a company that sells rain jackets.
+In this case, I choose a company that sells rain jackets.
 The main goal was to create a responsive and modern design that not only showcases the product but also enhances the user experience.

 ### Key Features